bmotors-org/.github/profile/README.md

-## Here, we develop softwares for our vehicle rental app.
+## Here, we develop softwares for our vehicle sharing service.